tundish/theatre_of_spud/tos/dlg/act0/enter.rst

 The car speeds off, leaving billows of vapour to settle beneath the street lights.

-.. property:: STORY.prompt You can shorten 'wait' to 'w'.
-Try that now.
+.. property:: STORY.prompt To read on, enter 'next' or 'n'.

 More
 ----